AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 </div>

 ### Experimental Apparatus Design
 ProCoDA (Process Control and Data Acquisition) software was used to automate data collection and control the experimental apparatus.
 Two up-flow contact chambers are set before the fluid enters the flocculator, so that the coagulants are allowed more time and space to collide with particles in water.
-During the first stage of addition, coagulants collide and they are covered by humic acid in the first contact chamber.
-Originally, the pump was designed to input the correct coagulant dosage before each contact chamber, allowing the two-stage coagulant addition.
-But due to the limit port of ProCoDA, we can only control a maximum of two pumps at the same time, one of the two coagulant pumps had to be controlled manually.
+During the first stage of addition, in the first contact chamber, coagulants collide and they are covered by humic acid.
+In the primary stages of setting up the apparatus, the pump was designed to input the correct coagulant dosage before each contact chamber, allowing for two-stage coagulant addition to take place.
+However, due to the limitations of ProCoDA, we can only control a maximum of two pumps at the same time.
+The second coagulant pump has to be controlled manually.

 <div class="alert alert-block alert-danger">
 First sentence is a run-on.
 Do not include "should" in that sentence because there either are or are not.